 Life After Levels

-We feel our system to assessment and tracking will enable our students to continue to make good progress and achieve well.
+We feel our system to assessment and tracking enables our students to make good progress and achieve well.
 This is because it encourages objective-led target setting.
-Our new approach involves the students much more with their own learning and progression.
+Our approach involves the students much more with their own learning and progression.
 We use Termly Reports and Assessment Folders to communicate these targets and they are continually monitored and revised.

-The new langauge our teachers and students will be using to replace levels is:
+The langauge our teachers and students use is:

 - Developing - working within age related expectations but not yet securely

 - Expected - the standard all students in the year group are aiming for

 - Mastered - age-related objectives have been achieved and the student is working at a deeper level of understanding and application

 We use a traffic light colour system to represent this progression.
 It is important for students and parents to remember that red is not negative!
 It simply means this is an area which needs further work and development.
 Going for gold (or yellow!) is where we expect our children to be by the end of the academic year.
 Some children may have gained deeper knowledge/skill so they will have reached green.

 Our Ofsted inspection in May 2016 commended our assessment and tracking system: ‘The school has recently reviewed the curriculum and developed an effective system for collecting and analysing pupils’ assessment information in partnership with the middle and high schools of the Three Rivers Learning Trust.
 Staff skilfully employ this new curriculum and assessment system to engage pupils in their learning and regularly review how well they are doing.’